aidanmahl/372GroupProject/README.md

 ICS 372.

-While in ../372GroupProject, run main.java to launch user interface.
+While in ../372GroupProject, run Main.java to launch user interface.
 Have at least one order.json in the src/main/java/Resources directory to test functionality.

 # UML Diagram